uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

 - `--platform-helper-version <text>`
   - Override the default version of platform-helper.
 (Default version is the installed version for `dbt-platform-helper`.
 - `--terraform-platform-modules-version <text>`
+  - Warning.
+The use of the '--terraform-platform-modules-version' flag is deprecated.
+The platform-tools and terraform-platform-modules repositories have now been merged.
-  - Override the default version of terraform-platform-modules.
-(Default version is '7').
+Please use the '--platform-helper-version' flag when stating the desired version of platform-tools and terraform-platform-modules.
 - `--help <boolean>` _Defaults to False._
   - Show this message and exit.